On Temporal Graph Exploration: Restricted Underlying Graphs

 \begin{proof} Let the left and right cycle be the two cycles that contain the chord.
-Check how often the chord is present in the first $10n$ steps.
-If the chord is present in more than $7n$ steps, use $3n$ of these to explore the (left or right) cycle in which the start node is contained, $n$~to move to the other cycle, and $3n$ to explore that cycle.
-Otherwise, there are $3n$ steps in which the chord is absent and the remaining graph is a cycle instance.
-The cycle can be explored in these steps.
+Check how often the chord is present in the first $7n$ time steps.
+If the chord is present in at least $5n$ time steps, use $2n$ of these to explore the (left or right) cycle in which the start node is contained (which is possible by Theorem~\ref{thm:cycle}), $n$~time steps to move to the other cycle, and $2n$~time steps to explore that cycle.
+Otherwise, there are at least $2n$ time steps in which the chord is absent and the remaining graph is a cycle instance.
+The cycle can be explored in these time steps.

-\end{proof}\\
+\end{proof}

 We conjecture that Theorem~\ref{th:chord} can be extended to $O(1)$ chords.